tigoe/SoundExamples/docs/setup.md

 When you write your first Arduino program (called a **sketch**), the IDE will save it, and all your other sketches, in a folder called Arduino in your Documents folder, unless you specify otherwise.

+Here's an [overview of programming terms and environments](https://itp.nyu.edu/physcomp/lessons/programming/programming-terms-and-programming-environments/) that will familiarize you with the IDE and the terms you'll encounter a bit more.

 That's enough to get your IDE set up.
 Now let's move on to the solderless breadboard.